eegsynth/eegsynth/doc/openbci.md

 EMG, EOG or ECG is best implemented using a bipolar configuration.

-These are the settings for 8 bipolar channels in the `openbci.ini` file:
+These are the `openbci.ini` settings for 8 bipolar channels:

     chan1 = x1060000X
     chan2 = x2060000X